-7"By no means does every upswing in business excess lead inevitably to mania and panic.
+16"By no means does every upswing in business excess lead inevitably to mania and panic.
 But the pattern occurs sufficiently frequently and with sufficient uniformity to merit renewed study.
 What happens, basically, is that some event changes the economic outlook.
 New opportunities for profits are seized, and overdone, in ways so closely resembling irrationality as to constitute a mania.
 Once the excessive character of the upswing is realized, the financial system experiences a sort of "distress," in the course of which the rush to reverse the expansion process may become so precipitous as to resemble panic.
 In the manic phase, people of wealth or credit switch out of money or borrow to buy real or illiquid financial assets.
-In panic, the reverse movement takes place, from real or financial assets to money, or repayment of debt, with a crash in the prices of commodities, houses, buildings, land, stocks, bonds -in short, in whatever has been the subject of the mania" Kindleberger (1978).
+In panic, the reverse movement takes place, from real or financial assets to money, or repayment of debt, with a crash in the prices of commodities, houses, buildings, land, stocks, bonds -in short, in whatever has been the subject of the mania".

-8"The economy consists of a mixture of hedge, speculative and Ponzi financing units.
+17"The economy consists of a mixture of hedge, speculative and Ponzi financing units.
 A hedge financing unit can fail to meet its obligations only if its gross profits after taxes fall below expectations.
 In the aggregate this can happen only if there is a sharp fall in aggregate demand.
 A speculative financing unit can fail to meet its obligations if its income is below expectations, if interest rates rise too much or if there is a breakdown in the normal functioning of some set of financial markets.
 A Ponzi financing unit can run into troubles for all of the reasons that a speculative unit can plus the capitalizing of interest can erode the margin of safety in equity so that lenders are unwilling to continue capitalizing interest.
 An economy in which the dominant financing form is hedge financing will be financially robust.
 The greater the proportion of firms that are speculative or Ponzi financing the more fragile the financial structure.
-The basic theorem of the financial instability hypothesis is that over an extended period of prosperous times the weight of speculative and Ponzi financially fragile" Minsky (1986).
+The basic theorem of the financial instability hypothesis is that over an extended period of prosperous times the weight of speculative and Ponzi financially fragile".

-10"While quite ready to change my opinion, I have, at present, a strong conviction that these two economic maladies, the debt disease and the price-level disease (or dollar disease), are, in the great booms and depressions, more important causes than all others put together.
-Some of the other and usually minor factors often derive some importance when combined with one or both of the two dominant factors.
-Thus over-investment and over-speculation are often important; but they would have far less serious results were they not conducted with borrowed money.
-That is, over-indebtedness may lend importance to over-investment or to over-speculation.
-The same is true as to overconfidence.
-I fancy that over-confidence seldom does any great harm except when, as, and if, it beguiles its victims into debt.
-Another example is the mal-adjustment between agricultural and industrial prices, which can be shown to be a result of a change in the general price level.
-Disturbances in these two factors, debt and the purchasing power of the monetary unit, will set up serious disturbances in all, or nearly all, other economic variables.
-On the other hand, if debt and deflation are absent, other disturbances are powerless to bring on crises comparable in severity to them would not have been available historically (such as the VIX) but most of them (and actually the ones that tend to matter) would have been; and the economic concepts that all these variables measure were the ones described by this classic literature.
+we use some of them would not have been available historically (such as the VIX) but most of them (and actually the ones that tend to matter) would have been; and the economic concepts that all these variables measure were the ones described by this classic literature.
 Our database contains commonly used Early Warning Indicators with transformations (1-y, 2-y, 3-y change and gap-to-trend) for a panel of countries.
 We have a total of 244 quarterly variables, including the transformations, for our forecasts in quasi real time.
 Whenever we de-trend a variable we make sure we use only data of the estimation sample (and no future data to avoid look-ahead bias).
-We make use of OECD's Main Economic indicators and National Accounts databases, the Bank for International Settlements data and of the database of Cross Border Capital data (CBC) which contains monthly data series on liquidity aggregates (public and private), capital flows and risk indices.
-Importantly the CBC variables are available in revised format as well as in real-time (see more details and an exhaustive list of the variables in Appendix A).
-We have a smaller total of 122 variables, including transformations, for our real time analyses.11
+We make use of OECD's Main Economic indicators and National Accounts databases, the Bank for International Settlements data and of the database of Cross Border Capital data (CBC) which contains monthly data series on liquidity aggregates (public and private), capital flows and risk indices.19 .
+Importantly the CBC variables are available in revised format as well as in real-time.
+We have a smaller total of 122 variables, including transformations, for our real time analyses.
+The full list of variables and their sources is provided in Appendix A.